An Improper Fraction has a top number

 A Fraction (such as 7/4) has two numbers:

-The top number is the Numerator, it is the number of parts you have.
+The top number (the Numerator) is the number of parts we have.

-The bottom number is the Denominator, it is the number of parts the whole is divided into.
+The bottom number (the Denominator) is the number of parts the whole is divided into.

 Example: 7/4 means: